Closing Date: 2nd May, 2026

 Preferred Skills:

-Preferred Skills - In-depth knowledge of ACA, HIPAA, COBRA, IRS, and federal/New York State employee benefits laws/regulations. - Experience with New York State self-funded health plans preferred. - Strong analytical, negotiation, and communication skills. - Ability to work independently and manage multiple priorities. - Experience and/or interest in public sector labor relations. - Strong legal writing and interpersonal skills. - Self-motivated, with ability to multitask in a deadline-oriented environment.
+Expertise with applicable federal and New York State laws and regulations for governmental health benefit plans and defined contribution along with in-depth knowledge of ACA, HIPAA, COBRA, IRC. - Experience with New York State self-funded health plans preferred. - Strong analytical, contract negotiation, and communication skills. - Ability to work independently and manage multiple priorities. - Experience and/or interest in public sector labor relations. - Strong legal writing and interpersonal skills. - Self-motivated, with ability to multitask in a deadline-oriented environment.
 Incumbents must remain Members of the New York State Bar in good standing for the duration of this employment.

 Public Service Loan Forgiveness